Capability management in business: Capability vs. competency

 At the individual-technical intersection, employees in the firm bring functional skills and competencies such as programming, cost accounting, electrical engineering, etc. At the individual-social intersection, leaders also have a set of competencies or skills such as setting the strategic agenda and building relationships.
-Moving to the intersection of organizational and technical, are business capabilities.
+Moving to the intersection of organizational and technical are business capabilities.
 In short, they are the technical things or what the firm must know how to do to execute strategy.
 For example, a financial service firm must know how to manage risk and design innovative products.

 Finally, we have organization capabilities such as talent management, collaboration, and accountability.
 They integrate all the other parts of the firm and bring it together.
 When leaders have mastered certain competencies, organization capabilities become visible.
-For example, when leaders master "turning vision in to action" and "aligning the organization," the organization as a whole shows more accountability.
+For example, when leaders master "turning vision into action" and "aligning the organization," the organization as a whole shows more accountability.

 History of capability modeling in business

 Capability management's earlier ancestors include the value chain, also known as value chain analysis, first described and popularized by Michael Porter.
-Core competencies (also called core capabilities) are what give a company one or more competitive advantages in creating and delivering value to its customers in its chosen field, a cluster of extraordinary abilities or the excellence that a firm acquires from its founders, and which cannot be easily imitated.
+Core competencies (also called core capabilities) are what give a company one or more competitive advantages in creating and delivering value to its customers in its chosen field, a cluster of extraordinary abilities or the excellence that a firm acquires from its founders and which cannot be easily imitated.

 Lee Perry, Randall Stott and Norm Smallwood added to the capabilities body of work the concepts of strategic options based on customer value proposition and business focus and types of work which characterized work as either: